-- support in the provision of immediate care to those immediately affected by the event, or those stranded or evacuated because of the event.
-This will be discharged jointly with district councils and may include support to - Rest Centres - Survivor Reception Centres - in extreme cases, and in partnership with other agencies, those stranded on the highway - other technical advice or support as dictated by pertinent multi-agency plans and/or specific County Council deliverables detailed in this plan.
+• Support in the provision of immediate care to those immediately affected by the event, or those stranded or evacuated because of the event.

+This will be discharged jointly with district councils and may include support to

+- Rest Centres - Survivor Reception Centres - In extreme cases, and in partnership with other agencies, assistance those stranded on the highway - Other technical advice or support as dictated by pertinent multi-agency plans and/ or specific County Council deliverables detailed in this plan.
 This includes clean-up from KCC adopted roads.

-- KRF Pan-Kent Emergency Response Framework

-- KRF Multi-agency Driver Welfare Plan

-- relevant district and county deliverables contained within this MEP

-- Operation Stack procedures

-- Local Authority and Emergency Services Information (LAESI)

-- RADSAFE Emergency Plan

-- NAIR arrangements

-- National Contingency Plan for marine pollution from shipping and offshore installations.

-- Dover Harbour Survivor Reception Centre Plan

-- Channel Tunnel Bi-National Emergency Plan

-Highways England plan(s) for dealing with driver welfare.
+- KRF Pan-Kent Emergency Response Framework - KRF Multi-agency Driver Welfare Plan - relevant district and county deliverables contained within this MEP - Operation Stack/ Brock/ Dover TAP procedures - Local Authority and Emergency Services Information (LAESI) - RADSAFE Emergency Plan - NAIR arrangements - National Contingency Plan for marine pollution from shipping and offshore installations. - Dover Harbour Survivor Reception Centre Plan - Channel Tunnel Bi-National Emergency Plan - Highways Agency plan(s) for dealing with driver welfare.